yorgo79/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 =====================================

 As of CodeIgniter 3.0, the db_pconnect() method is just an alias for db_connect(TRUE) and is DEPRECATED.
-It is still usable, but will be removed in a future version, but you're encouraged to change its usage sooner rather than later.
+It is still usable, but will be removed in a future version and you're encouraged to change its usage sooner rather than later.
 Use db_connect(TRUE) instead.